Care or Chaos?

 Two further theme days are planned for 2026, focusing on family secrets and alternative forms of cohabitation.

-In the Ethnological Museum (2nd floor), Kristy Nataraja presents the dance performance “Transpersonal – Beyond the Selves” on questions of gender and belonging: “How are we shaped, what do we carry forward, what do we change?”
+In the Ethnological Museum (2nd floor), Kristy Nataraja presents the dance performance Transpersonal – Beyond the Self on questions of gender and belonging: “How are we shaped, what do we carry forward, what do we change?”
 At the end, there will be time for questions and discussion with the performer.

 On the second day, the perspective broadens: Who takes on care work in our society today – beyond the framework of the traditional family?
 How does the care system function in Germany?
 What do caregivers and those who depend on support need?
 And what might care look like in the future?

 We start the day with the film Im Prinzip Familie.
 Between parental love, bureaucracy, and the youth welfare office, three educators give everything to create a home for children.
 Conversations and artistic contributions then turn to current developments in care, intergenerational contracts, and social transformation.
-Taking part are activists, caregivers, people seeking care – and artists who use creative means to advocate for a new understanding of care.

-The Resident Music Collective, featuring 15 Berlin-based musicians from diverse cultural backgrounds, presents their new program: Sonic Affinities.
+The Resident Music Collective, featuring 15 Berlin-based musicians from diverse cultural backgrounds, presents their new program Sonic Affinities.

-To close the day, Christiane Rösinger returns to the stage with her humorous concert reading:
+To close the day, Christiane Rösinger returns to the stage with her humorous concert reading: “In the beginning there was fire, then came the bourgeois family” – for everyone who experiences family, love, community and closeness in their own unique way.